krisu-g/Universal_batch_executer/README.md

 ## License

-© 2021 Krzysztof Grabowski
+&copy; 2021 Krzysztof Grabowski

-This repository is licensed under the MIT license.
+This repository is licensed under the GPLv3 license.
 See LICENSE for details.